surreal6/linea-y-lineo/README.md

 ### Embed it!

-Add this code to your html form to embed the shotfilm:
+Add this code to your html to embed the shotfilm:

     <iframe src="https://surreal6.github.io/linea-y-lineo/projector/" style='width: 100%; height: 900px'></iframe>